ayushanand10/NetflixGPT/README.md

 - Fetch data for trailer video
 - Add trailer video data to our *redux store*
 - Embed the youtube trailer video and make it mute and then autoplay
+- Work on Secondary Component
+    - It consists of multiple MovieLists and each List will further consists of multiple MovieCards
+- Fetched Popular Movies, Top-Rated Movies and stored then in Redux store

 # Features